pjgpetecodes/rpirobot/workshop/03-install-dot-net-5.md

     https://code.visualstudio.com/

+- On the "Select Additional Tasks" page, make sure to check all of the checkboxes.

 - Open an SSH Session to your Raspberry pi using PUTtY if you don't already have one open.
 - Update your Pi Using;